andreafabrizi/DNSProxy/README.md

 * completed TCP & UDP listeners

 #### Version 2 - March 2018:
+* Added TCP query/response support !
-* DOH-ready: raw DNS request printout (for server), base64urlencode of DNS query (for client)
+* backend DOH-ready: raw DNS request printout (for server), base64urlencode of DNS query (for client)
 * pre-emptive HTTP cache population as option (for CDN or local squid/polipo proxies). based on Location header, will force DNSP server software to issue a parallel GET towards the remote domain, in order to preemptively populate HTTP local and intermediate caches.
   (Not very interesting except in few scenarios, as surfing through high-delay networks).
-* added the arduino+ethernet library with the new select() function (sorry for delay, was easy)
+* added the arduino+ethernet library with the new select() function [sorry for delay]
 * DNSP for HTTP/1 version freeze, development on H2 only (till Hackathon 101 London 17-18/3).
-* Added TCP query/response support !

 #### Version 1.6 - March 2018:
 * almost REDIS-ready _via https://github.com/redis/hiredis_
-* finally fixed infamous proxy settings (not hardcoded they were stopped by mutex leftover).
+* finally fixed "infamous" proxy settings
 * removed and commented references to different DNSP modes (threaded/forked, mutex, semaphores).
 * finally updated examples to strongly suggest SQUID in place of POLIPO (I loved it, but is EOL)

 #### Version 1.5 - February 2018:
-* added IETF references and talk about DOH (wich does HTTP2, so single connection multiple streams)
+* added IETF references and mentions to DoH (wich is based on HTTP/2, single connection multiple streams)
 * added Arduino double ethernet shield script
 * fixed NS/CNAME answers (C) and resolver script (PHP)
 * added the GO version made by chinese people, inspired at my DNSP software